-August 4, 2000
+October 3, 2000

-Testimony prepared and presented by:

-Elizabeth Renuart

-Staff Attorney

-National Consumer Law Center
+Written Testimony prepared by Elizabeth Renuart, Staff Attorney, National Consumer Law Center, Boston, MA, (617) 542-8010

-77 Summer Street

-Boston, MA 02110

-(617) 542-8010

-Governor Gramlich, Ms. Smith, Ms. Hurt, Mr. Michaels, and Mr. Walker, on behalf of our low-income clients, the National Consumer Law Center[1] thanks the Board for inviting us to testify today and discuss the increase in predatory lending directed at low income and elderly borrowers and appropriate remedial actions to address this problem.
+On behalf of our low-income clients, the National Consumer Law Center[1] thanks the Massachusetts Division of Banks for proposing amendments to current regulations which constitute an incredible leap forward in combating predatory lending directed at low income and elderly borrowers.

-We are pleased that the Board recognizes the gravity of the predatory lending problem.
-This is a problem that existed for many years prior to the passage of the Home Ownership and Equity Protection Act, which has since grown exponentially.
-We saw these problems in the 1980s, Congress recognized these problems in the early 1990s.
-It is obvious from the substantial testimony presented at the HUD/Treasury hearings that occurred in May of this year, these problem loans continue to grow unabated.
+We are pleased that the Division of Banks recognizes the gravity of the predatory lending problem in Massachusetts.
+This is a problem that existed for many years prior to the passage of the federal Home Ownership and Equity Protection Act (later adopted in Massachusetts), which has since grown exponentially.
+We saw these problems in the 1980s, Congress and the Commonwealth recognized these problems in the early 1990s.
+It is obvious from the substantial testimony presented in national forums that these problem loans continue to grow unabated.
+[2] Indeed, the Commonwealth has pursued enforcement actions against at least two major subprime lenders.
+[3]

-While public information about subprime loans is scant, there is ample evidence that there are real problems in the mortgage market:
+Although information about subprime loans is not formally collected by any government agency, there is ample evidence that there are real problems in the mortgage market.
+For example:

 - Between 1980 and 1998 the rate of home foreclosures in the United States increased by 384%.
 That means that even though interest mortgage rates were almost twice as high in 1980, as they were in 1998, almost four times the number of homes were foreclosed upon in 1998 as in 1980.
-[2] More significantly, the foreclosure rate is substantially higher for subprime loans than for prime loans.[3] - This increase in foreclosure rates cannot be traced to the increase in homeownership rates, which was only about 3% during the same period.
+[4] More significantly, the foreclosure rate is substantially higher for subprime loans than for prime loans.[5] - This increase in foreclosure rates cannot be traced to the increase in homeownership rates, which was only about 3% during the same period.